axibase/atsd/administration/migration/reporter.md

 tail -F /tmp/reporter/reporter.log
 ```

-When the job is completed, the log will display a summary:
+When the job is completed, the log displays a summary:

 ```sh
 ...